 As I was admiring my work I couldn’t stop looking at the legs.
 They just looked…blah.
 Boring, plain…bright.
 They were ruining the awesomeness of the top.

 I decided to paint them turquoise and give em the old “dirty cowboy” treatment.
 The dirty cowboy consists of drybrushing dark stain over your painted surface, smearing, and sealing.
-It just makes it look like grizzled old cowboy furniture.
-(I’ll make a tutorial for the process and post it next.
-UPDATE -see the tutorial HERE)
+It just makes it look like grizzled old cowboy furniture ( tutorial HERE).

 To seal the top of the table I applied three coats of polycrylic (also by Minwax) and lightly sanded with 400 grit sandpaper between each coat.
 Doing this will give you a super smooth, super durable finish.